 We further analyze the results of your FAFSA to develop a financial aid package meant to decrease the difference between total cost of attending and your expected family contribution.

-You can begin filing October 1, and we encourage completion by December 1.
+You can begin filing October 1, and we encourage completion by November 15 to receive notification of your total JCU award as early as possible.

 To find out your eligibility for financial aid and estimate your out-of-pocket expenses, use our interactive net price calculator at jcu.studentaidcalculator.com.